conntect to DB

 ##################################################################

-database reader for the 1st time to get count of records
+# open database reader 1st time to get records count

 ##################################################################